Otto Suhr Institute for Political Science: History

-Current activity
+Academics

-The OSI is part of the Free University of Berlin’s Department of Political and Social Sciences.
-It continues to be the leading institution in the field of political science in Germany, focusing on the study of international relations.
+The OSI is part of the Free University of Berlin’s Department of Political and Social Sciences, focusing on the study of international relations.
 Since 2001, Thomas Risse has headed the institute's Centre for Transnational Relations, Foreign and Security Policy which was founded in 1986 as the Centre for Transatlantic Foreign and Security Policy by Helga Haftendorn.

 Study Programmes

 The Otto-Suhr-Institut offer the following undergraduate and graduate study programmes: